AlexanderLivanov/CryptographyTXTtransmitter/README.md

 :: ATTENTION!
 now most texts are in Russian -> use translator;

-all messages save on server in /private/messages/ -> they are encrypted and this directory
+all messages save on server -> they are in the encrypted directory: /private/messages/